 Airman Austin’s Family

-I caught up with Austin’s family before everyone dispersed from greeting their Airmen.
-Austin and his wife, Alex, asked if I could grab a few photos of their private moments.
-Of course, I couldn’t say no.
+I caught up with Austin’s family to meet their Airmen, Austin.
+Austin and Alex asked if I could grab a few photos of their private moments.

-I have to say, attending these type of military events never bore me.
-It’s an honor to share these moments with two amazing Air Force families who are embarking on their new journey; one of duty, commitment, honor and service.
+Attending these type of military events never bore me.
+It’s an honor to experience and share these Air Force families’ moments.
+And I pray for protection and safety on their new journey in the Air Force.